Dasharo/docs/docs/variants/asus_kgpe_d16/initial-deployment.md

 # Initial deployment

-Initial deployment of Dasharo firmware on ASUS KGPE-D16 can be done:
+Initial deployment of Dasharo firmware on ASUS KGPE-D16 can only be done manually.
+Support for DTS deployment has been dropped in versions `> 2.7.1`.

-* using DTS,
-* manually.

-## Initial deployment using DTS

-To ensure a smooth deployment process, it is recommended to use the latest version of DTS available from the [releases page](../../dasharo-tools-suite/releases.md).
-Once you have obtained it, you can then proceed with following the [Dasharo zero-touch initial deployment section](../../dasharo-tools-suite/documentation/features.md#dasharo-zero-touch-initial-deployment) procedure.
-This will help you set up Dasharo effectively and without manual intervention.

 ## Initial deployment manually